 The Future of Public Cannabis Consumption

 While the path to people casually enjoying a joint in fully public spaces is likely far off in the future, the signs are encouraging.
+Maybe eventually we will all be able to enjoy a joint in public.
 Legalizing certain forms of public consumption is a major step in the fight for widespread cannabis acceptance.
 However, it is also important to respect those that do not wish to partake, just as we do with those who do not enjoy cigarette smoke or other potentially disturbing behaviors.
 There is a fine balance where everyone can be happy and safe, and those who wish can enjoy cannabis in a more public setting.